 This fad diet is exactly what it sounds like.
 According to seasoned cotton ball dieters, by dipping cotton balls in orange juice or lemonade and swallowing them before a meal, you’ll eat less and therefore lose weight faster.

 Technically, ingesting something inedible like cotton balls in hopes of losing weight isn’t even really a diet.
 It’s a dangerous fad that can actually block your intestinal tract and cause serious problems with malnutrition.
 Thinner does not equal healthier if you aren’t absorbing any nutrients.
+Just because you want to learn how to lose 5 pounds in a week, doesn’t mean it’s worth putting your health at risk.

 Do your research before trying any new diet you read about online.
 Trust the doctors and dietitians instead of celebs and YouTube personalities.